ojedaf/andresvillacv/content/publication/vCLIMB/index.md

 ---
-title: "TNT: Text-Conditioned Network with Transductive Inference for Few-Shot Video Classification"
+title: "vCLIMB: A Novel Video Class Incremental Learning Benchmark"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Juan Manuel Perez Rua
 - Kumail Alhamoud
 - Juan León Alcázar
 - Fabian Caba Heilbron